Eczema Medication and Treatment

 What is wet wrap therapy for eczema?

-People with eczema often have two problems: a defective skin barrier that dries out easily and is more open to invasion from allergens and germs than normal; and an overly sensitive immune system.
+People with eczema often face two main challenges: a weakened skin barrier that loses moisture easily and allows allergens and germs to enter more readily; and an overly reactive immune system.

 That means treatment needs to be twofold:

 Sounds simple, but anyone who deals with eczema knows that it is anything but easy.
-Stopping the itch is key, as the itch-scratch cycle feeds upon itself.
+Calming itchy skin is key to stopping the itch-scratch cycle.

-For patients with difficult-to- manage eczema, one treatment option is wet wrap therapy.
+For patients with hard-to-control or moderate-to-severe eczema, one treatment option is wet wrap therapy.

 After doing a soak-and-seal warm bath and applying medication, the patient’s eczema-damaged skin is wrapped in a layer of wet cloths, topped often by dry clothes – such as pajamas, sweatshirt or tube socks.
 Plenty of videos demonstrating wet wrap therapy for eczema are available online.